goingforbrooke/arbiter/README.md

     - BI folks: what should we include in the next datacenter that we build?
     - marketing folks: what's selling
     - SRE dashboard: is something busted in a weird way
-- convert to unixtime object ASAP instead of `int`
+- ? allocation edge cases?
+    - ensure 15% "float" capacity for "just-wanna-try-it" folks
 - Swagger spec docs for RESTful API
 - add test for RESTful API initialization
-- can't-do-but enhancement suggestions from me
+- enhancement suggestions
     - "negotiator"
         - suggestions
             - next timeframe that capacity is available